Danyell E. Wilson: Early life and military service

 On January 22, 1997, Wilson became the first African American female tomb guard for the Tomb of the Unknown Soldier (Arlington), a historic US monument at Arlington National Cemetery which honors the unidentified remains of three combatants from World War I, World War II and the Korean War.

-At the time, Wilson was the second woman and one of only 400 soldiers to have earned the prestigious Guard, Tomb of the Unknown Soldier Identification Badge since its creation in 1958.
-Sgt.
-Heather Lynn Johnsen was the first woman to serve as a Tomb Guard.
+At the time, Wilson was the second woman and one of only 400 soldiers to have earned the prestigious Guard, Tomb of the Unknown Soldier Identification Badge since its creation in 1958 (In 1996, Sergeant Heather Lynn Johnsen was the first woman to serve as a Tomb Guard).
 Prior to 1993, the US Army prohibited women from serving guard duty at the Tomb of the Unknowns.